• Skip to primary navigation

 • Add toast – Turn it into a breakfast sandwich by adding a slice of crusty bread or a few biscuits.

-• Get creative – Serve it with sweet potato rice or add grains like quinoa, millet or buckwheat.
+• Get creative – Serve it with sweet potato rice or add grains like quinoa, millet, or buckwheat.

 A wooden spoon with colorful chopped veggies like red bell pepper, yellow potatoes, green peas, brown mushroom, fresh parsley.

 Dishes are usually best served fresh.
-That being said you can store this vegan breakfast hash in an air-tight container for 3-4 days in your fridge.
+That being said, you can store this vegan breakfast hash in an airtight container for 3-4 days in your fridge.

 You can store oyster mushrooms easily up to a week in the fridge, or at room temperature for 1-2 days.
 For more tips, read our how to store oyster mushrooms article.
-The finished dish can be stored in the fridge for up to 3-4 days.
-When you are ready to serve them, reheat them in a frying pan or skillet.
-Potatoes tend to have a weird texture if you reheat them in the microwave.

 Black cast iron skillet from above with a wooden spatula and colorful chopped veggies like red bell pepper, yellow potatoes, brown mushroom, green peas, fresh parsley